aserowy/tmux.nvim/README.md

         -- e.g. offset 2 lets registers 0 and 1 untouched
         register_offset = 0,

+        -- sync clipboard overwrites vim.g.clipboard to handle * and +
+        -- registers.
+If you sync your system clipboard without tmux, disable -- this option!
+        sync_clipboard = true,

         -- syncs deletes with tmux clipboard as well, it is adviced to -- do so.
 Nvim does not allow syncing registers 0 and 1 without -- overwriting the unnamed register.
 Thus, ddp would not be possible.